nevtemu/crew-positions-3/README.md

 >
 > [!CAUTION]
-> Guys I made light version of the app (without upgrade price and retail targets data), so it require less maintenance.
+> Guys I made lite version of the app (without upgrade price and retail targets data), so it require less maintenance.

 Here is a quick look: